Alpha Picks vs Morningstar Investor: Quant Picks or Research Mastery?

 Alpha Picks vs Morningstar: which is better?

-Alpha Picks is better for investors who want actionable stock picks with documented outperformance (+308.3% since July 2022, 73% win rate).
+Alpha Picks is better for investors who want actionable stock picks with a documented book (+378.5% vs S&P +105.6% since July 2022, 70% win rate, 103 positions).
 Morningstar Investor is better for investors who want professional-grade research tools to find and evaluate investments themselves.
-Alpha Picks gives you the answers; Morningstar gives you the capability to find your own.
+Alpha Picks gives you the answers.
+Morningstar gives you the capability.
+That is not a hedge.
+It is the distinction that should decide the purchase.

 Is Alpha Picks worth it?